mk12/sicp/notes/notes.md

 - Assignment and mutation are equipotent: each can be implemented in terms of the other.

-### Representing queues
+### Representing Queues

 - The mutators allow us to construct new data structures.
 - A _queue_ is a sequence in which items are inserted at one end (the rear) and deleted from the other end (the front).
 - It is also called a FIFO buffer (first in, first out).
 - We define the following operations for data abstraction:
     - a constructor `(make-queue)`,
     - a predicate `(empty-queue? q)`,
     - a selector `(front-queue q)`,
     - two mutators: `(insert-queue! q x)` and `(delete-queue! q)`.
 - A simple list representation is inefficient because we have to scan to get to one end.
 - Scanning a list takes $Θ(n)$ operations.
 - A simply modification lets us implement all the operations with $Θ(1)$ time complexity: keep a pointer to the end as well.
 - A queue is a pair formed by consing the front-pointer and the rear-pointer of a normal list.

-### Representing tables
+### Representing Tables

 - In a one-dimensional table, each value is indexed by one key.
 - We can implement it as a simple list of _records_.
 - A record is a pair consisting of a key and an associated value.
 - The first record in the table is a dummy, and it hold the arbitrarily chosen symbol `*table*`.
     - If a table was just a pointer to the first actual record, then when we wouldn't be able to write a mutator to add a record to the front.
     - We would need to change the table to point to the new front, but  `set!` on a formal parameter doesn't work as desired.
     - It would only change the parameter in $E_1$, not the value in the calling environment.
     - We didn't need to worry about this with sets because a set was a cons of two pointers a therefore we could mutate the `car` and `cdr` -- but we couldn't change the set _itself_, since it was effectively a pointer to the pair, _copied_ on application.
     - We are essentially using a pointer; we are using one cell of the cons pair.
 Some schemes provide `box`, `unbox`, and `set-box!` for this purpose.
 In C, these are `&x`, `*x`, and `*x = ...`.
 - The `lookup` procedure returns the value associated with a key in a table, or `#f` if it cannot be found.
 - It uses `assoc`, which returns the whole record rather than just the associated value.